 The GHz Centre mission is to bring scientific advances aimed for future wireless communication and sensors faster to industrial exploitation.

-GHz Centre is a Competence Centre partly funded by Swedish Governmental Agency for Innovation
+GHz Centre was a Competence Centre partly funded by Swedish Governmental Agency for Innovation

-The long-term objective of the Vinnova Competence Centre programme is to promote sustainable growth effects in Sweden.
+The long-term objective of the Vinnova Competence Centre programme was to promote sustainable growth effects in Sweden.